Doctor insights on:

 - What is transient hypertension?

-- What are the complications of transient ischemic attack?
+- What is the meaning of pna?

-- What is the meaning of malignancy?
+- What is the meaning of hypodensity?